 By increasing the number of mitochondria in the neurons, the ability for nerons to form and maintain the connections between each other also increases, thereby improving learning and memory ability.

 “Intermittent fasting enhances the ability of nerve cells to repair DNA.”

-He also goes into the evolutionary aspect of this theory – how our ancestors adapted and were built for going long periods of time without food.
+He also goes into the evolutionary aspect of this theory, explaining how our ancestors adapted and were built for going long periods of time without food.

 A study published in the June 5 issue of Cell Stem Cell by researchers from the University of Southern California showed that cycles of prolonged fasting protect against immune system damage and, moreover, induce immune system regeneration.
-They concluded that fasting shifts stem cells from a dormant state to a state of self-renewal.
-It triggers stem cell based regeneration of an organ or system. (source)
+They concluded that fasting shifts stem cells from a dormant state to a state of self-renewal, triggering stem cell based regeneration of an organ or system (source).

 A scientific review of multiple scientific studies regarding fasting was published in The American Journal of Clinical Nutrition in 2007.
 It examined a multitude of both human and animal studies and determined that fasting is an effective way to reduce the risk of cardiovascular disease and cancer.
 It also showed significant potential in treating diabetes. (source)

 Before You Fast

 Before you fast, make sure you do your research.
 Personally, I’ve been fasting for years, so it is something that comes easy for me.